 - Confectioners Sugar for Dusting Optional

-Preheat oven to 350' F and lightly butter a 9" heavy pie plate.
-(I used my Pyrex glass pie plate)
+- Preheat oven to 350' F and lightly butter a 9" heavy pie plate.
+(I use a Pyrex glass pie plate)

-In blender add eggs, milk, sugar, vanilla, nutmeg and salt and blend well (30-60 seconds).
+- In blender add eggs, milk, sugar, vanilla, nutmeg and salt and blend well for 30-60 seconds.

-Add flour and blend again until smooth (60 seconds) and then pour into pie plate.
+- Add flour and blend again until smooth, 60 seconds, then pour into greased pie plate.

-Sprinkle (or arrange) the plums over the top and bake in oven 25-30 min.
+- Arrange the sliced plums over the top and bake in oven 25-30 min.
 Clafoutis will be lightly browned and should still have a slight jiggle in the middle.
-The proper consistency is like a flan-in between a cake and a custard and it is best achieved by not over cooking.